APK Structure#

 Using WebP File Format#

 If targeting Android 3.2 (API level 13) and higher, you can also use images in the WebP file format (instead of using PNG or JPEG files).
-The WebP format provides lossy compression (like JPEG) as well as transparency (like PNG), but it can offer better compression than JPEG or PNG.
+The WebP format provides lossy compression (like JPEG) and transparency (like PNG), but it can offer better compression than JPEG or PNG.

 You can convert existing BMP, JPG, PNG, or static GIF images to WebP format using Android Studio.
-For details, see Creating WebP Images with Android Studio.
+For details, see Create WebP Images with Android Studio.

-Note: Google Play only accepts APKs if the launcher icon is in PNG format.
+Note: Google Play will only accept APKs if the launcher icon is in PNG format.

 Using Vector Graphics#